 Fragrance is another characteristic that can add interest and so is key to many garden designs.
 Philadelphus ‘Belle Etoile’ produces a wonderful scent, and the Jonquil variety of daffodils are grown for their fragrance too.
 Coming into the winter months it can be difficult to find plants to create interest, but if you make sure that you include some attractively shaped plants you can easily overcome this.
 Garden designers and landscape gardeners love ornamental grasses such as Deschampsia cespitosa 'Goldtau' look great being blown about in the wind.
 There are even some plants that flower in the winter such as Daphne mezereum.
 All of these plants can survive winters in Glasgow, hardy to -20C and colder.

 Keep these ideas in mind when choosing plants and creating a garden design, be that in Glasgow or elsewhere.
 Make sure you are mixing in grasses and shapely evergreens with your herbaceous perennials, and you’ll soon be on your way to creating a year-round Glasgow garden design.

-Tom Angel is a Chartered Horticulturist, Certified Surveyor of Japanese Knotweed, and fully-qualified and award-winning garden designer.
-Based in Glasgow, Tom offers everything from planting plans & garden design to Japanese Knotweed removal advice and tree & hedge planting.
+Tom Angel is a Chartered Horticulturist, soft landscaping specialist, and fully-qualified and award-winning garden designer.
+Based in Glasgow, Tom offers everything from planting plans & garden design to landscape gardening and tree & hedge planting.
 Tom offers these services in and around the Glasgow area.

 Share this page: